FaharasNET

 In 2023, JPMorgan tested blockchain for USD transactions with six Indian banks.
 This shows blockchain’s real use in today’s world.
 It can save a lot of money for people sending money to family abroad.

-Stablecoins are a big win for blockchain.
+Stablecoins are a major advancement in blockchain-based payments.
 They’re digital money that stays the same value as real money.
 This makes them great for shopping online.

 Stablecoins are fast and cheap for online shops.
 They settle in minutes and cost less than credit cards.
 Plus, there’s no risk of chargebacks.